 A galaxy far, far away was filmed much closer to home!
 The planet of Takodana was partly shot in the Lake District, although you’ll be forgiven for missing it as much of the footage was edited with CGI to add additional mountains and features in the background!
 The most recognisable location can be seen when two X-Wing Fighters fly across Derwentwater, from Walla Crag got the southeast edge of the lake.
 The popular lake, which is also home to the lovely market town of Keswick, features in other parts of the film, as is Thirlmere reservoir, where you will see yet more X-Wing Fighters flying overhead!

 The newly released film, starring Beatrix Potter’s most well-known and beloved character, boasts an all-star cast including James Corden, Daisy Ridley, and Margot Robbie.
-Peter Rabbit is synonymous with the Lake District, so it’s no surprise that parts of the film were shot in Ambleside and Windermere.
+So where was Peter Rabbit filmed?
+Peter Rabbit is synonymous with the Lake District, so it’s no surprise that parts of the film were shot in Ambleside and Windermere, very near to the popular World of Beatrix Potter attraction in Bowness-on-Windermere.

 Brief Encounter is a classic British romance about two comfortably-married people (Celia Johnson and Trevor Howard) who begin an affair with one another.
 Though mostly shot at Carnforth railway station in Lancashire, one poignant and passionate scene is set on Middle Fell Bridge in the Langdale Valley.